scabini/VORTEX/README.md

 ## Requirements

-The main packages are `timm`, to load the proper ViT backbones, and torch for the VORTEX modules.
-Check `requirements.txt` to see the full list of packages used in our virtual environment.
+These are main packages to use the VORTEX module.
+Check `requirements.txt` to see the full list of packages used in our experiments and analyses (such as scikit-learn).

 * pytorch     : 2.4.0
 * torchvision : 0.19.0